spilth/notes.old/views/site.md

 ## Heroku

-You'll need to visit the [Herokuy Signup](http://api.heroku.com/signup) to create an account if you don't already have one.
+You'll need to visit the [Heroku Signup](http://api.heroku.com/signup) to create an account if you don't already have one.
 You'll also need to set up a public SSH Key and upload it to Heroku.
 There are instructions for creating SSH keys on GitHub for [Mac](http://help.github.com/mac-set-up-git/), [Windows](http://help.github.com/win-set-up-git/) and [Linux](http://help.github.com/linux-set-up-git/).

-Once you've done that you'll want to isntall the Heroku Gem
+Once you've done that you'll want to install the Heroku Gem

 	gem install heroku